J6son23/AI.R/README.md

 ## Overview

-A Streamlit app that provides users with real-time data regarding air pollution and solutions to improve air quality.
+A Streamlit chatbot app that provides users with real-time data regarding air pollution and solutions to improve air quality.
 Informs those who are concerned about the environment.

 ## What is AI.R?